madskristensen/IonicPack/README.md

 A set of tools to make you more productive working with the Ionic Framework for Apache Cordova.

+## HTML

-## Intellisense
+### Intellisense
 It adds Intellisense for the Ionic directives in the HTML editor.

 ![Intellisense](art/intellisense.png)

-Also attribute values have Intellisense.
+Also attribute and attribute values have Intellisense.

 ![Attribute values](art/intellisense-attribute-values.png)

-## Validation
+### Validation
-The validation helps identify common mistakes and typos.
+The validation helps identify common mistakes and typos directly in the editor, so you can quickly fix them and move on.

 ![Validation](art/validation.png)

+## JavaScript
+When wring JavaScript, the edtiing is beefed up to give even better and more precise Intellisense and tooltips for projects consuming _ionic.bundle.js_

+[screenshot pending...]